 - BS, BA, Cum Laude, 2005, University of Pennsylvania

-Coleman, Nicole Verrochi, Patti Williams, Andrea C. Morales, and Andrew Edward White (forthcoming), “Attention, Attitude, and Action: The Effect of Incidental Fear on Choice Deferral," Journal of Consumer Research.
+Coleman, Nicole Verrochi, Patti Williams, Andrea C. Morales, and Andrew Edward White (2017), “Attention, Attitudes, and Action: The Effect of Incidental Fear on Choice Deferral,” Journal of Consumer Research, 44 (August), 283-312.

 Coleman, Nicole Verrochi and Patti Williams (2015), “Looking for My Self: Identity-Driven Attention Allocation,” Journal of Consumer Psychology, 25 (July), 504-511.